Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We leapfrogged the group of seven and learned that they are a scouting group doing their
-[*Order of the Arrow*](https://en.wikipedia.org/wiki/Order_of_the_Arrow) trip, which I'm given to believe is a significant milestone.
+[*Order of the Arrow*](https://en.wikipedia.org/wiki/Order_of_the_Arrow) trip, which I'm told is a significant milestone.
 Quick math told me that the sum of ages of the scouts & their guides added up to less than the sum of our ages and that our canoe is older than any two of them.

 One of their group, a young woman, was trying to get a pack on that was clearly too heavy for her.
 But after I helped her to get the pack on, she moved faster